CidadaoFiscal/chico-aws/README.md

 Prepare your Azure Functions development environment for Python (https://docs.microsoft.com/pt-br/azure/azure-functions/)

+1. Configure Azure Storage to have a container named "data-output"
 1. Clone this repository
 2. Run in development mode

 local.settings.json
 <pre>